We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

-In fact, a half-cup (86-gram) serving of cooked black beans provides around 1.8 grams of iron, or 10% of the DV (
+In fact, a half-cup (86-gram) serving of cooked black beans provides around 1.8 milligrams of iron, or 10% of the DV (

 What’s more, studies have shown that beans and other legumes can reduce inflammation in people with diabetes.
 Legumes can also decrease heart disease risk for people with metabolic syndrome (

 Additionally, legumes may help you lose weight.
 They’re very high in soluble fiber, which can increase feelings of fullness and reduce calorie intake, and promote healthy gut bacteria, which influences weight, inflammation and risk of chronic disease (

 To maximize iron absorption, consume legumes with foods high in vitamin C, such as tomatoes, greens, or citrus fruits.